5GZORRO/mda/README.md

 ```

 ##### Deploy in Kubernetes
 To run the Kubernetes component, we first need to create secret kubernetes with the environment variables.
-For this we have to run the command:
+To do so use the following command:
 ```
 $ kubectl create secret generic env-file --from-env-file=.env
 ```
-So, to run the service we can run:
+Then, to run the service we can use:
 ```
 $ kubectl apply -f kubemanifests-production.yaml
 ```
-To stop services and clear secrets, we can do:
+To stop services and clear secrets, do:
 ```
 $ kubectl delete deployments mda postgres
 $ kubectl delete service mda postgres